skx/z80-cpm-scripting-interpreter/README.md

 * `#`
   * Set I/O to use the port in the storage-area.
 * `c`
-  * Clear the number in the storage-area.  (i.e. Set to zero).
+  * Clear the number in the accumulator.  (i.e. Set to zero).
 * `g`
-  * Perform a CALL instruction to the currently selected RAM address.
+  * Perform a CALL instruction to the currently selected RAM address in the M-register.
 * `h`
   * HALT for the number of times specified in the storage-area.
   * This is used for running delay operations.
 * `i`
-  * Read a byte of input, from the currently selected I/O port, and place it in the storage-area
+  * Read a byte of input, from the currently selected I/O port (#-register), and place it in the accumulator.
 * `m`
-  * Write the contents of the storage-area to the currently selected RAM address.
+  * Write the contents of the accumulator to the currently selected RAM address (in the M-register).
 * `o`
-  * Write the contents of the storage-area to the currently selected I/O port.
+  * Write the contents of the accumulator to the currently selected I/O port (held in the #-register).
 * `p`
-  * Print the number in the storage-area.
+  * Print the value of the accumulator.
 * `r`
-  * Read the contents of the currently selected RAM address, and save in the storage-area.
-Increment the RAM address.
+  * Read the contents of the currently selected RAM address, held in the M-register), and save in the accumulator.
+  * Then increment the RAM address held in the M-register (so that repeats will read from incrementing addresses).
 * `q`
   * Quit, if we're in REPL-mode.
 * `w`
-  * Write the contents of the storage-area (lower byte only) to the currently selected RAM address.
-Increment the RAM address.
+  * Write the contents of the accumulator (lower byte only) to the currently selected RAM address held in the M-register.
+  * Then increment the RAM address held in the M-register (so that repeats will write to incrementing addresses).
 * `x`
-  * Print the character whos ASCII code is stored in the storage-area
+  * Print the character whos ASCII code is stored in the accumulator.

 ### Sample "Programs"